Promoting Human Values

 Human values are part of Academy life in the following ways.

 Democracy is integral to the Academy.
 Children develop an understanding of how, as citizens, they can influence decision-making through the democratic process.
 They have the opportunity to have their voice heard through our class meetings, pupil questionnaires and as part of the collaborative planning cycle.
-The election of class meetings representatives is based solely on pupil votes.
+The election of class meeting representatives is based solely on pupil votes.
 Our school behaviour policy involves rewards which the pupils vote on as a class group.
 The Academy also encourages pupils to accept responsibility for their behaviour through a positive behaviour approach, which is very much based on choice.

 The rule of law

 Pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-As a school we educate and provide boundaries for young pupils to make choices, through provision of a safe environment and an empowering education.
+As a school, we educate and provide boundaries for young pupils to make choices, through the provision of a safe environment and an empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our e-Safety and other lessons.
 Whether it be through our collaborative planning approach, choice of challenge, recording their learning, or participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.

-Our Academy ethos and behavior policy is underpinned by core values such as ‘respect’, and pupils are part of discussions and assemblies that cover what this means and how it is shown.
+Our Academy ethos and behaviour policy are underpinned by core values such as ‘respect’, and pupils are part of discussions and assemblies that cover what this means and how it is shown.
 Posters and displays around the school promote respect for others, and this is reinforced through our classroom and learning rule – ‘help yourself and others to learn’, as well as our behaviour policy.

 Tolerance of those of different faiths and beliefs